 Sugar hammers and axes were generally made of steel, consequently I believe our brass example to be more ceremonial than practical and that it’s elaborate design & ostentatious decoration is more a mark of it’s owner than its purpose, though having said that it does exhibit a serious amount of wear.

 It would no doubt have been a special commission and the feathered parrot that is engraved upon it’s fluke would be an emblem of the family that owned it themselves most likely plantation owners.

-These hammers are ceremonial because the ‘breaking of sugar’ took place in the presence of a retinue of invited guests.
+A Sugar Hammer is ceremonial because the ‘breaking of sugar’ took place in the presence of a retinue of invited guests.